Pearson-Higher-Ed/design/getting-started-dev/index.md

 2. Review components library and, at a minimum, use Typography, Colors, Icons, Responsive Utilities from the Elements SDK:
 - [Elements][elementsSDK]
 - [Other Components][otherComps]
-3. Review AppHeader and Contextual Help for possible inclusion
+3. Review App Header and Contextual Help for possible inclusion
 4. Consume other components as needed using ‘npm install’ and component usage instructions.
 (See Team Scenario 4)

-### Team Scenario 2: Adding Elements SDK or vanilla JS components to Existing Application
+### Team Scenario 2: Adding Elements SDK or vanilla JS components to any Existing Application

 1. Install npm2+ and identify how npm modules will work with your build process
 2. Review the Elements SDK and, at a minimum, use Typography, Colors, Icons, Responsive Utilities: